JavaScript is required

 Polyglots listen to their target language constantly.
 Podcasts during commutes, YouTube videos while cooking, music while working out.
 The goal isn't to understand every word, it's to train your ear to the rhythm and sounds of the language.

-One trick: polyglots often use the same content in multiple languages.
+One trick: polyglots often use the same content in many languages.
 If you watch a cooking show in Spanish, then watch a similar cooking show in French, you already know the context and vocabulary domain.
 This makes the second language easier to absorb.

 Reading for vocabulary growth